Variables in pipelines

 cf_export MY_VAR='example' # Makes MY_VAR available also to all steps after this one

-There is nothing really magic about cf_export.
+There is nothing really magical about cf_export.
 It is a normal script.
 You can see its contents on your own by entering the command cat /codefresh/volume/cf_export on any Codefresh freestyle step inside a pipeline.

 For more information on its limitations, see the troubleshooting page.